manojsamanta/Dallas-Election-2020/README.md

 Note that these files are machine-generated.
 Therefore, there is no room for clerical error.
 In fact, the entire process of early voting is operated by the machines.
 When a voter request for a ballot, the system notes down the "Date Ballot Request" information for the voter.
 Then the system mails a ballot and notes down "Date Ballot Mailed".
 Finally, if the voter returns the ballot, the system creates a unique record in this table with "Date Ballot Request", "Date Ballot Mailed" and "Date Ballot Returned" for the voter.

-Finally, the county provides another file that contains the registration information of all voters.
+Finally, the county provides another electronic file that contains the registration information of all voters ("voter registration file").
 This file has over 200 columns, but I picked only two in the github project.
 Here is a small section from the file "raw-data/voter-record.csv.gz" -

 | SOS_VoterID |    birthdate |
 |-------------|--------------|